An Interview With LGBTQ+ and Mental Health Advocate: Owin Pierson

 Hey!
-My name is Owen Pierson, I’m 28 years old and originally from Northern Virginia but moved out four years ago to Los Angeles, where I currently reside.
+My name is Owin Pierson, I’m 28 years old and originally from Northern Virginia but moved out four years ago to Los Angeles, where I currently reside.
 I got my BA in Psychology at George Mason University.
 I’m a proud gay Asian American, who is half-Japanese, half-Caucasian.
 Heritage is really important to me as well as being an advocate for the LGBTQ+ and Mental Health communities.
 I currently work full-time now as a Content Creator/Influencer.

 What does a typical day in your week look like?

 Well, because of quarantine, a typical week for me has drastically changed in many ways but also so many things that others have struggled with working from home, I’ve been fortunate enough to already have a handle on.
 Being in this industry, you typically have a lot of free time but it is engrossed in editing photos, engaging with your amazing audience(on every social media platform you use), meetings, scouting out new locations, planning new photoshoot ideas, organizing looks, and just keeping consistent on posts/stories.
 So all that has been the same, but instead of looks outside or anywhere really, they’ve been in my backyard or somewhere very isolated in nature.
 Usually before I would work at a cafe or with some friends answering emails and reaching out to brands in the morning.
 I like to get some sort of fitness/workout in during the day, and meal prep easy lunches and snacks so I don’t skip meals when I’m driving around.
 What I love about Los Angeles too is that there’s always something to do and somewhere to go.
 Events usually happen towards the evening and it's a great time to catch up with other Influencer friends, support brands that I connect to and continue working.
 But I definitely am an introvert at heart, and enjoy spending time at home with my friends and also just have my quiet time to read, write and catch up on my favorite shows.